comsompom/vozhyk/README.md

 python scripts/download_model.py
 ```

 Then in Xcode: if the model is not already listed under `DroneDetector/Models`, drag `DroneDetector/Models/YOLOv8n.mlpackage` into the project and ensure **Target Membership → DroneDetector** is checked.
-After a successful Run, the HUD should show **AI Model Ready** / `YOLOv8n Core ML`.

 ### Branding